Give us a Call

 Professional Scope of Practice *

-The information on this blog site is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
+The information herein on "Why The Nurse-Midwifery Profession in the United States Today is More Important Than Ever!" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
 We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Blog Information & Scope Discussions

-Our information scope is limited to musculoskeletal, physical medicines, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.
+Our information scope is multidisciplinary, focusing on musculoskeletal and physical medicine, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somato-visceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and functional medicine articles, topics, and discussions.

-We provide and present clinical collaboration with specialists from various disciplines.
-Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
-We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.
+We provide and facilitate clinical collaboration with specialists across disciplines.
+Each specialist is governed by their professional scope of practice and licensure jurisdiction.
+We use functional health & wellness protocols to treat and support care for musculoskeletal injuries or disorders.

-Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*
+Our videos, posts, topics, and insights address clinical matters and issues that are directly or indirectly related to our clinical scope of practice.

-Our office has reasonably attempted to provide supportive citations and has identified the relevant research studies or studies supporting our posts.
-We provide copies of supporting research studies that are available to regulatory boards and the public upon request.
+Our office has made a reasonable effort to provide supportive citations and has identified relevant research studies that support our posts.
+We provide copies of supporting research studies upon request to regulatory boards and the public.

-We understand that we cover matters that require an additional explanation of how they may assist in a particular care plan or treatment protocol; therefore, to discuss the subject matter above further, please feel free to ask Dr. Alex Jimenez, DC, RN or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how they may assist in a particular care plan or treatment protocol; therefore, to discuss the subject matter above further, please feel free to ask Dr. Alex Jimenez, DC, APRN, FNP-BC, or contact us at 915-850-0900.

 We are here to help you and your family.